|Be sure to always use this type of ATM machine that allows you to hold onto your card.|

 |This is a very expensive hotel and there is a restaurant next to it, but I don't recommend it.|

 How safe is it in Nepal for a woman traveling alone?
-One day I while waiting for a bus on the far side of Bhaktapur I young man started a conversation with me.
+One day I while waiting for a bus on the far side of Bhaktapur a young man started a conversation with me.
 He said he was waiting for a friend who didn't seem to be showing up.
 He said he was going and offered me a ride on his motorbike.
 It was only after he had come up for tea and left that I realized I could never have done that in my own home town in the US.
-They only want your money, but they require you to be smiling when it magically finds its way into their pocket.
+They don't always just want your money, but if they do they require you to be smiling when it magically finds its way into their pocket.
 You are safe 999,999 out of a million times.
+By far the vast majority of Nepali seriously only want to have a new friend.

 Notice the Airport Hotel picture.
 There is a very inviting restaurant next to it, but I cannot recommend it.
 When I went there the waiter insisted that I pay for bottled water with my meal.
 All restaurants in the Kathmandu Valley, with few and very obvious exceptions, serve filtered water with all meals.
 It is actually safer to drink the free filtered water from restaurants than to purchase the 'mineral water.'
 Why?
-The government of Nepal inspects the bottled water treatment plants, but not the pre-bottled mineral water.
+The government of Nepal inspects the bottled water treatment plants, but not the pre-bottled mineral water that may even be imported from India.

 Nepal: A Tourist’s Manual-For more information check out our website.
 If you enjoy this blog and the website you will enjoy the 299 page eBook.
 It is a well illustrated, easy read with over 1,000 tips to help you get the most out of Nepal.